Smart Tips for Tax Preparation

 Bottom Line Up Front

-- You can use tax preparation software or a tax professional to help you prepare your annual tax return.
+- You can use tax preparation software or get help from a tax professional to prepare your annual tax return.

 Time to Read